ornao/pp5_vintage/README.md

-- add blog and contact user stories
+- add blog and contact user stories - add apps to project

-- add checkout app and stripe functionality - started, fix issues
-- add code that show product is sold when put in bag/bought
+- add code that show product is sold when put in bag/bought, only allow 1 of each into basket
-- add neutral home page for proucts when category is none add to if else statement
+- fix category sorting for men and women
+- add stting to buttons and product details page
+- sort out nav bar for mobile and desktop naviagtion